Bansko, Bulgaria: Not the Trip We’d Hoped For

 Since Steve would need to be transferred to our apartment lying flat, we had to leave our Airbnb, and I had to find a place that would allow him to be brought in by paramedics.

-That was no easy task because virtually every apartment and hotel had either stairs or an elevator that was too small for the stretcher.
-It took three days, but I finally found a place about 10 miles from Bansko at the Redenka Holiday Club.
+That was no easy task because most apartments and hotels either had stairs or the elevator was too small for a stretcher.
+It took three days, but I finally found a place about ten miles from Bansko at the Redenka Holiday Club.
 They had the perfect first-floor one-bedroom apartment.

 We stayed there for four weeks.
-It is in the country (my taxi was held up by a herd of cattle crossing the road one night), but it has a spa, indoor pool and hot tub, and a fitness room.
-Oh darn!
+It was in the country (my taxi was held up by a herd of cattle crossing the road one night), but it had an indoor pool, a jacuzzi, and a fitness room.

-Indoor pool and spa at the Redenka Holiday Club
+The indoor pool and jacuzzi at the Redenka Holiday Club

-The indoor pool and spa at the Redenka Holiday Club, not a bad place to spend four weeks
+The indoor pool and jacuzzi at the Redenka Holiday Club

-We were able to get the half board, so breakfast and dinner were included.
+We got half board, so breakfast and dinner were included.
 Whoopee, no cooking or dishes!

-This was just the first course of dinner.
+This was just the first course for dinner

-The staff was friendly and helpful and always asked about Steve.
+The staff was friendly and helpful and frequently asked about Steve.
 I joked that he was a celebrity even before anyone had met him.

-We appreciate all the help the staff gave us and are honored to have left there with several new friends.
+We appreciated the staff’s help and left there with several new friends.

 Unexpected Delights